Vasilis Papakonstantinou

 Vasilis Papakonstantinou (Βασίλης Παπακωνσταντίνου) (born 21 June 1950) is a Greek singer known mostly for his work in Greek rock.
-Most of his songs have gained considerable popularity, mainly in Greece and Cyprus.
+Many of his songs have gained considerable popularity, mainly in Greece and Cyprus.

 Early life

 Vasilis Papakonstantinou was born in Vastas, outside of Megalopolis, Arcadia.
 In 1957 he moved to Athens along with his family.
-His adolescence was marked by the musical and social trends of the 1960s: Mikis Theodorakis, protest rock, international peace and According liberation movements, while Greece was trying to quickly heal the wounds of the Greek Civil War.
+His adolescence was marked by the musical and social trends of the 1960s: Mikis Theodorakis, protest rock, international peace and liberation movements, while Greece was coping with the aftermath of the Greek Civil War.
 Vasilis Papakonstantinou became a follower of the left without ever becoming a member of a leftist party.
-In 1973, after having served in the Hellenic Army, fulfilling his national service obligations, he moved to West Germany and settled in Munich.
-There he participated in anti-dictatorship organisations, campaigning against the Greek military junta of 1967–1974 and singing in places with a considerable Greek student and immigrant population.
+In 1973, after having served in the Hellenic Army, fulfilling his conscription obligations, he moved to West Germany and settled in Munich.
+There he participated in anti-dictatorship organizations campaigning against the Greek military junta of 1967–1974 and performing in places with a considerable Greek student and immigrant population.